 Program Manager, Youth Economic Participation Initiative

 Amy Newcomb Rowe joined the Talloires Network as Program Manager for the Youth Economic Participation Initiative in November 2012.
 She received her MA in Anthropology of Development from the School of Oriental and African Studies at the University of London.
 Prior to graduate school, Amy worked with the US Department of State in Nicosia, Cyprus and Amman, Jordan.
-Before joining Talloires, Amy worked with the John D. Gerhart Center for Philanthropy and Civic Engagement at the University in Cairo, Egypt.
-Her research interests include middle east anthropology, gender and development, social justice philanthropy, service learning and civil society.
-At the present time, she is based in Boston and enjoys photography.
+Before joining Talloires, Amy worked with the John D. Gerhart Center for Philanthropy and Civic Engagement at the American University in Cairo, Egypt.
+Her research interests include Middle East anthropology, gender and development, social justice philanthropy, service learning and civil society.

 Budget and Program Coordinator, Youth Economic Participation Initiative

 Rantimi Oluwasegun is the Budget and Program Coordinator for the Youth Economic Participation Initiative at Talloires Network.
 Prior to joining Talloires Network, she served with AmeriCorps and managed youth development programs for students in Boston Public Schools.
 Rantimi holds a Master’s degree in Nonprofit Management from Northeastern University and a Bachelor’s degree in Applied Economics and Management from Cornell University.
 Her research interests include health systems strengthening and the role of youths in building sustainable economic development in Sub-Saharan African countries.

 Maureen Keegan joined the Talloires Network as Program Coordinator in August 2012.
 Maureen holds a degree in International Studies with a concentration in Political Science and a minor in French from Boston College.
 As an undergraduate, she spent time living in France while studying at the Institut d’études politiques de Paris (Sciences Po).
 Maureen joined the Talloires Network because of a firm belief in the importance of civic engagement as a component of higher education and an interest in the evolving role of the university in the global community.